Isaac de Jouderville: Owed by the estate

 Isaac de Jouderville's painting Man in Oriental costume was featured in the fourth episode of the BBC TV programme, Fake or Fortune?.
-This painting was part of the stock of dealer's Jakob and Rosa Oppenheimer that was seized by the Nazis and sold in 1935.
+This painting was part of the stock of dealers Jakob and Rosa Oppenheimer that was seized by the Nazis and sold in 1935.
 It resurfaced at a Cape Town auction house in 2010.
 It was then, and still is today, listed in the Lost Art Database run by the Koordinierungsstelle für Kulturgutverluste in Magdeburg, Germany.
 It was subject to a long legal dispute as to whether the work was listed there legally.
 In February 2015 the Federal Administrative Court of Germany held that the Koordinierungsstelle did not have to delete it.

 Jouderville is known today for portraits and historical allegories.
 Jouderville painted mainly Rembrandtesque heads or ‘tronies’.
 He was such a faithful follower of his master’s early work that several of his paintings were previously attributed to Rembrandt.